fgasdia/LongwaveModePropagator.jl/README.md

 To update the environment (while maintaining compatibility across all dependencies), simply `] up`.

-As with most Julia packages, LongwaveModePropagator.jl is released under the MIT license and all source code is [hosted on GitHub](https://github.com/fgasdia/LongwaveModeSolver).
+As with most Julia packages, LongwaveModePropagator is released under the MIT license and all source code is [hosted on GitHub](https://github.com/fgasdia/LongwaveModeSolver).
 Please open Issues or Pull requests if you find any problems, are interested in new features, or you would like to be a contributor.

 ## Running your first model